-As soon as you exit the train station in Helsingborg, there is a magnificent sight that you possibly cannot miss.
+As soon as you reach the centre of the city, there is a magnificent sight that you possibly cannot miss.
 Ornate towers and stained glass windows - this is the iconic Rådhuset which dates back to 1897.

 Did you know - Helsingborg's "new town hall" was designed by 26-year-old Alfred Hellerström who submitted the winning entry for an architectural competition held in 1889.
 In the beginning, apart from the city council, the police and the fire brigade were also situated at Rådhuset.